 Safety:

-, you can't perform any operations on it, assign it to variables of most other types, or access any properties on it without some sort of type assertion or type guarding. -
+unknownis a safer alternative toany.
+If a value has the typeunknown, you can't perform any operations on it, assign it to variables of most other types, or access any properties on it without some sort of type assertion or type guarding. -

 Use Cases: Use

-when:- You're dealing with values from external sources (e.g., user inputs, API responses) and you want to ensure you perform adequate type checking before using them.
+unknownwhen:- You're dealing with values from external sources (e.g., user inputs, API responses) and you want to ensure you perform adequate type checking before using them.

 - You want to write more type-safe, predictable, and self-documenting code.